 Copyright protection attaches as soon as the work is fixed in a tangible medium.
 It is not necessary to file for copyright registration.

 There might, however, be important advantages to registering a copyright.
-For works of US origin, registration is required before an infringement suit may be filed.
-If there is a timely registration of the work, the owner of the copyright may receive statutory damages for infringement beyond any award of actual damages and profits.
+For works of U.S. origin, registration is required before an infringement suit may be filed.
+An owner who made a timely registration of the work can potentially receive statutory damages for infringement beyond any award of actual damages and profits.